JacobKingsley/RoboticsFinalProject/README.md

 ## To run the 2D Patrol Algorithms
-The 2D patrol algorithms are not used in our final product, but they were used to test the efficiency of the random walk and waypoint methods of patrolling.
+The 2D patrol algorithms are not used in our final product, but they were a key part in determining the method for solving the described problem by testing the efficiency of the random walk and waypoint methods of patrolling an environment.
+The files used to test the methods are included in the final code submission for reference.

 The two 2D patrolling files are `2d_waypoints.py` and `2d_random_walk.py`.